LedaKatopodi/simple-kv-database/README.md

 The arguments above are supplied by the user, while those having a default value could be omitted; the scripts parses the arguments so that they could be used downstream.

 An auxiliary function, *populateKey*, was implemented for the generation of the random data.
 This function is used to create values and assign them to a specified key.
 This function takes into account all the factors for generating the data randomly:
 * The number of values to be included per high-level key are selected at random, ranging from 0 (empty set) to m.
-This hold for all the sub-keys as well.
+This holds for all the sub-keys as well.
-* The sub-key names and types are drawn from the keyFile.txt, chosen at random all the while not allowing for duplicated keys in the same level.
+* The sub-key names and types are drawn from the *keyFile.txt*, chosen at random all the while not allowing for duplicated keys in the same level.
 * The nesting level of each value is selected at random, ranging from 0 to d for the keys being assigned as values to the high-level key.
 For each subsequent level of keys, the potential maximum nesting level is decreased by one, and the process is repeated through recursion until all high-level and sub-keys are assigned values or sets of values.
 * The maximum string length for values of type string is selected at random, ranging from 1 to l.
 The characters -letters or numbers- that will build the string are also chosen at random.
 * The above processes are incorporated until all n keys have been populated.